 If you’re lucky enough to have some stunning photography to feature in your magazine, make sure to highlight it as the main focus of your layouts.
 Most people buy magazines for the photos, with the text content playing a secondary supporting role.

-Fashion and nature magazines, like this nature magazine template, will often design layouts around a single beautiful photo.
+Fashion, travel, and nature magazines, like this travel magazine template, will often design layouts around a single beautiful photo.

-Don’t be afraid to blow images up to huge size—dedicating a whole page or spread to a single photo can look fantastic.
+Don’t be afraid to blow images up to huge size—some of the best designs for magazines do this.
+Dedicating a whole page or spread to a single photo can look fantastic.

 You should also think about how you’re going to print your magazine and how the print finish will affect the quality of the photos.
 Most magazines are printed on gloss-coated paper.
 Gloss-coated paper won’t absorb the ink as much as matte-coated paper during printing, allowing the color to sit on top of the paper and look more vibrant and bright.
 If your magazine’s going to be full of photos, consider printing the magazine on gloss-coated.
 This is generally a little pricier than matte, but you can get low-weight gloss papers that are better value and will still give your photo layouts a lovely finish.